xiexiaomiao/ComANE/README.md

 ## model parameters configuration

-Tuning the model parameters in config.py
+Tuning the model parameters in config.py.

 ## output

+The output node embeddings are saved in the .embedding file.

 ## visualization